 The Efficiency or Capacity Factor

 In this simple model the CO_2 is moving along under the base of the seal so it does not contact the main mass of the rock.

-How much of the reservoir is available?
+How much of the rock does the CO_2 "see"?